Klepic95/ClinicalTrialAPI/README.md

 Change startup project in Visuatl studio to "ClinicalTrial.API" and run the solution!

+If you want to build application using Docker, please use PowerShell and go in the root Directory of the project (Where both Dockerfile and ClinicalTrial.sln are located), and run following command: "docker build -t clinicaltrialapi .".
+Once this build is finished successfully, please run this command: "docker run -d -p 8080:80 --name clinicaltrialapi_container clinicaltrialapi" - it will run the build Image in the Docker Container.

+Additionally, if you would like to check if the container is running, that can be done running this command: "docker ps".

 It is necessary to follow these steps in order to sucessfully run application locally!